Oxfordshire Music Library

 |Orchestral sets||£51 per set per loan period of 4 months|

 |No Interlibrary Loans service provided

-Sets have to be picked up at an Oxfordshire Library
+Sets must be picked up at an Oxfordshire Library

-Cancelled requests will attract a £10 admin fee plus any postage and booking charges incurred by the library.
+Cancelled requests will be assessed a £10 admin fee plus any postage and booking charges incurred by the library.

-A replacement cost may be charged for damaged items as well as lost items.
+A replacement cost will be charged for lost or damaged items.

 Whether you are in an amateur group, a play-reading group, a church or youth club, we have a large collection of playsets for you to choose from.

 Plays range from Shakespeare and Shaw to Alan Ayckbourn and Noel Coward.
 There is a selection of Christmas plays and pantomimes, too.

 Each set has enough copies for each member of the cast, to a maximum of 13 copies.

 You need to sign up for a drama group ticket from any library to borrow a playset.
 Visit any library to reserve a playset.